fekberg/blog.filipekberg.se/Snow/_posts/2014-05-21-goodbye-wordpress-hello-snow.md

 If we remove e-mail subscribers and search, all that is left is static content.
 So why would I use something as heavy as Wordpress to serve that?
 I don't know and that is why I decided to say goodbye to Wordpress.

 ### Choosing a new blog engine
-After a bunch of discussions on [JabbR](https://jabbr.net/#) I came to the conclusion that I wanted to go with a static file hosting plan as suggested by a lot of the frequent users I looked up [Sandra.Snow](https://github.com/Sandra/Sandra.Snow).
-I'll call it **Snow** for short from now on.
+After a bunch of discussions on [JabbR](https://jabbr.net/#) I came to the conclusion that I wanted to go with a static file hosting plan as suggested by a lot of the frequent users I looked up [Snow](https://github.com/Sandra/Sandra.Snow).

 My only worry was that it would be hard for me to migrated from Wordpress to a new blog engine, so my first goal was to find out how much trouble I was in if I wanted to do this.
 Snow is inspired by Jekyll, a blog engine that relies on Markdown.
 When it processes the markdown files it generates static html files for you.

 [Snow is open source, and available on github](https://github.com/Sandra/Sandra.Snow).
 This makes it easy for me to extend it if is so choose.
 It's also built on Nancy (Yay!).

 ### Converting all the content to "Markdown"
 Getting all my content converted to markdown meant that I had to export everything from Wordpress.
 I had already gone through the trouble as you saw in my previous post to add all the images to the Azure Storage/CDN.
 This means that I can point to the same resources, I just need to convert all the content into files that Snow understand.

 I found another tool, also open source, called [wpXml2Jekyll](https://github.com/theaob/wpXml2Jekyll).
 To my surprise it was written in C# which made it very easy for me to tweak it to my liking.
 As Wordpress handles re-writing all image sources to point to the CDN, I had to manually swap all the links out to point to that.
 I had also invested a lot of time in writing SEO Titles and Meta Descriptions for each post on my blog, and I wanted to persist this.

-*Set out to convert my blog to markdown files, I started the convertion and it turned out great!*
+*Set out to convert my blog to markdown files, I started the conversion and it turned out great!*

 The result was OK, actually better than OK, it would have taken me so much longer to extract my 150 posts manually.
 When writing my posts using Wordpress I had used a plugin to insert code snippets, so all my code snippets were surrounded by something looking like this: